Sudi, India: Geography

 It has an average elevation of 586 m.
 It is located adjacent to 2 streams called Hirehalla and Doddahalla and has total area of the town is 5.3 km2.

 It is located 120 km from Karnataka, 42 kilometres from Gadag and 450 kilometres from Bangalore, the state capital.

-Climate

-The temperature ranges from minimum 23 degrees to 45 degrees during summer and from 15 to 29 degrees in winter.
-The rainfall of the area is 50 centimeters.
-Best time to visit is between low humid season from November and March.

 Transport

 The nearest airport is Hubli about 100 kilometres away.
 It is east of Hubli-Sholapur rail route, and the rail station (Mallapur) is 25 kilometres from the town.
 It is also connected by road to Hubli and Gadag.
 Sudi is reachable from Bangalore by a 12-hour bus ride, or with a combination of an overnight train journey from Bangalore to Ron followed by a short bus ride from Ron to Sudi.

 Demographics

 As of 2001 India census, Sudi had a population of 6,000.
 Males constitute 51% of the population and females 49%.
 Sudi has an average literacy rate of 65%, higher than the national average of 59.5%; with 59% of the males and 41% of females literate.
 14% of the population is under 6 years of age.